skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

-# CycleCloud Deployment Using Azure Command Line Interface and Cluster Provisioning to Leverage Virtual Machine Scale Sets in Flexible Orchestration Mode
+# Deploying CycleCloud with Az CLI and Provisioning the Cluster to Leverage VMSS Flex

 ## Outline